MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * User Authentication and registration
   * CRUD operation on Truck table & error handling inside each files
   * `home.blade.php` page
+  * Define relationship and constraints between Truck and Postman
+  * Automatically update postman name on `truck/create.blade.php`'s dropdown list
   * Automatically update truck number on `package/create.blade.php`'s dropdown list everytime a new truck data is created
-  * if else checks to display 'ASSIGNED' / 'NOT ASSIGNED' message on `postman/index.blade.php` and `postman/show.blade.php`
+  * Display 'ASSIGNED' / 'NOT ASSIGNED' message on `postman/index.blade.php` and `postman/show.blade.php`
   * Function inside `package/create.blade.php` file to show truck_number which quantity is less than 50 and not showing truck_number which quantity is already 50.
   * Update total Quantity on `Truck/index.blade.php` everytime a new package is assigned to a specific truck.
   * Truck Controller, Views, Routes, Model, Migration